Parsankamusa/Flask-react-API/Backend/Documentation.md

+# Flask-react-API
-# My documentation on the http security
+# My documentation on the http security application
 * https security is very crucial from external attack
 * Bellow are some featured I have implemented to ensure that my endpoint in the flask api are secure